CollinHeist/TitleCardMaker/docs/getting_started/first_sync/emby.md

+---
+title: Syncing from Emby
+description: >
+    Creating a Sync to automatically add Series from Emby to TitleCardMaker.
+---

 # Syncing from Emby

 !!! note "Example Series"

-    For this tutorial, I'll be referring to _Better Call Saul_ and _Breaking Bad_ as example Series.
+    I'll be referring to _Better Call Saul_ and _Breaking Bad_ as example
+    Series.
 If you do not have either of these Series in your Emby server, you can add them (and remove them later - or not, because they're great shows :wink:), or just pick two entirely different Series.

-1. For the purposes of this tutorial, we will be Syncing a subset of your Series by using a filter tag within Emby.
-Open Emby.
+For the purposes of this tutorial, we will be Syncing a subset of your Series by using a filter tag within Emby.

+1. Open Emby.

 2. Open _Better Call Saul_, and then click the "more data"
 :material-dots-horizontal: button, then click `Edit Metadata` for the Series.